 VR and digital signage could work together to create immersive and powerful experiences for consumers.
 For instance, retail stores could provide virtual fitting rooms and “try before you buy” experiences.

 Ralph Lauren installed virtual mirrors in its in-store fitting rooms.
 Cameras inside the mirrors use RFID technology to detect which items a shopper has brought into the fitting room.
-The technology combines this with product data—like available sizes, and alternative colours, and offers product recommendations.
+The technology combines this with product data—like available sizes, and alternative colors, and offers product recommendations.

 Ralph Lauren reported that its virtual mirrors have an engagement rate of 90%.
 Data from the virtual fitting rooms can be leveraged to tweak its retail strategy.